Mirza Yusuf Ashtiani: Political career

 He was considered and trusted by Amir Kabir due to his honesty and professionalism.
 When Mirza Aqa Khan Nuri came to power, he was afraid of Mirza Yusuf's influence and closeness.
-In addition, he always preferred to place his relatives and trustees in important positions, so he caused the deportation of Mirza Yusuf to Ashtian and gave Mostowfis the presidency to his son Mirza Kazem Nizam al-Mulk.
+In addition, he always preferred to place his relatives and trustees in important positions, so he caused the deportation of Mirza Yusuf to Ashtian and gave the presidency of Mostowfis to his son Mirza Kazem Nizam al-Mulk.
 After the dismissal of Mirza Aga Khan, he was again summoned to Tehran and regained his inherited position.

 Later, he became the tutor of Kamran Mirza, the young son of the Shah, a job that was equivalent to the government of Tehran and the director of real estate.
-After that, his sphere of influence and power gradually increased, until Nasser al-Din Shah became acquainted with the reformist ideas of Mirza Hosein Khan Moshir od-Dowleh.
-Moshir al-Dawla constantly talked to Nasser al-Din Shah about the need for reform in Iran, so Nasser al-Din Shah dismissed Mirza Yusuf and respectfully sent him to Ashtian.
-He was away from the political scene for two years, until he was called to Tehran after the dismissal and exile of Moshir al-Dawla to Gilan.
-After the exile of Mushir al-Dawla, Mirza Yusuf served as Grand Vizier informally from 1880 and formally from 1884 until his death in 1886.
+After that, his sphere of influence and power gradually increased, until Naser al-Din Shah became acquainted with the reformist ideas of Mirza Hosein Khan Sepahsalar.
+Hosein Khan constantly spoke to Naser al-Din Shah regarding the need for reform in Iran, so the shah dismissed Mirza Yusuf and respectfully sent him to Ashtian.
+He was away from the political scene for two years, until he was called to Tehran after the dismissal and exile of Hosein Khan to Gilan.
+After the exile of Hosein Khan, Mirza Yusuf informally served as the Grand Vizier from 1880 and formally from 1884 until his death in 1886.

-In 1882, Mirza Yusuf noticed the rise to power of Hossein Gholi Khan, a Bakhtiari khan who had recently entered into an alliance with Mass'oud Mirza Zell-e Soltan, and on his orders he was poisoned with Qajar coffee.
-The expansion of Tehran during the reign of Nasser al-Din Shah was done under the supervision of Mirza Yusuf.
-He bought and settled many lands around Tehran from Nasser al-Din Shah.
-Hassanabad, Yousefabad, Behjatabad, Abbasabad, Amirabad and Vanak were among his gardens, and now neighborhoods with the same names have been built in their place.
-Mirza Yusuf appointed many of his relatives, such as Mirza Musa Ashtiani, and made reforms in the Qajar bureaucracy that were very powerful in favor of princes, governors, and courtiers.
+In 1882, Mirza Yusuf noticed the rise to power of Hossein Gholi Khan Ilkhani, a Bakhtiari khan who had recently entered into an alliance with Mass'oud Mirza Zell-e Soltan, and on his orders he was poisoned with Qajar coffee.
+The expansion of Tehran during the reign of Naser al-Din Shah was done under the supervision of Mirza Yusuf.
+He bought and settled many lands around Tehran from Naser al-Din Shah.
+Hassanabad, Yousefabad, Behjatabad, Abbasabad, Amirabad and Vanak were among his gardens, and now neighbourhoods with the same names have been built in their place.
+Mirza Yusuf appointed many of his relatives, such as Mirza Musa Ashtiani, and made reforms in the Qajar bureaucracy that were very powerful in favour of princes, governors, and courtiers.
 Mirza Yousef Ashtiani supported artists and politicians in addition to assassinating and suppressing many of his opponents.

-During the reign of Mirza Yusuf, Nasser al-Din Shah gradually disregarded the duties of the monarchy and increasingly sought refuge in isolation and his own interests within Harem.
+During the reign of Mirza Yusuf, Naser al-Din Shah gradually disregarded the duties of the monarchy and increasingly sought refuge in isolation and his own interests within the Qajar harem.
 Mirza Yusuf took advantage of the Shah's position and became the most powerful man in the court.
-Nasser al-Din Shah, who did not call anyone "Jenaab", called him "Jenaab Agha" (Your Excellency).
+Naser al-Din Shah, who did not call anyone "Jenaab", called him "Jenaab Agha" (Your Excellency).

 He was known for his humility and good morals, as he cherished the dervishes and befriended them.
 Alchemy was one of his favorite pastimes, and he was also interested in agriculture, horticulture, and bird breeding.
-Mirza Yusuf Ashtiani died on April 7, 1886; his title was inherited by his son, Mirza Hasan Ashtiani, who later became Prime Minister Ahmad Shah and Reza Shah.
+Mirza Yusuf Ashtiani died on 7 April 1886; his title was inherited by his son, Mirza Hasan Ashtiani, who later became Prime Minister under Ahmad Shah Qajar and Reza Shah.